sneaky-potato/interiit-dev-task/README.md

 - Setup a master key protected `meilisearch` backend instance up and running.
 Refer to [this](https://docs.meilisearch.com/learn/getting_started/quick_start.html#setup-and-installation) for instructions.
 - Add some data to the `meilisearch` server.
+- Note the `master key` for testing the frontend.

 ```shell
 git clone https://github.com/sneaky-potato/interiit-dev-task